 Interpreters also have a unique icon ( ) next to their names in the attendee list, distinguishing them from panelists and other attendees.

-As an interpreter, you hear the original meeting or webinar audio and see the active speaker and any shared content so that you can translate it to your target language.
+As an interpreter, you hear the original meeting, webinar or personal room audio and see the active speaker and any shared content so that you can translate it to your target language.
 You can switch the direction of your target language if you're interpreting in both directions.
 If there are multiple interpreters assigned to your language, you can hand off interpretation to them when it's their turn.
 Send them chat messages if you need to coordinate hand-offs or just want to make sure you're all in sync.

 Here are the tasks you can perform as an interpreter: